billcprice3/llm-prompts-for-education/presentations/2024/Let’s_Demystify_AI_and_Take_Initiative.md

 ### Image-Based Generative AI Tools

-- [DALL·E 2](https://openai.com/dall-e-2/): A model by OpenAI that can generate detailed images from textual descriptions, offering creative possibilities in visual content creation.
+- [DALL·E 3](https://openai.com/dall-e-3/): A model by OpenAI that can generate detailed images from textual descriptions, offering creative possibilities in visual content creation.
 - [Midjourney](https://www.midjourney.com/): An independent research lab's image synthesis tool that explores new mediums of thought and expands the imaginative powers of the human species.
-- [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release): A text-to-image AI by Stability AI that enables users to create images from textual descriptions, emphasizing accessibility and ease of use.
+- [Stable Diffusion](https://stability.ai/stable-image): A text-to-image AI by Stability AI that enables users to create images from textual descriptions, emphasizing accessibility and ease of use.
-- [DeepArt](https://deepart.io/): Uses AI to transform photos into artworks based on the styles of famous artists, showcasing the fusion of technology and classical art.